blakewilsonquantinuum/lambeq-public/README.md

 - Documentation: https://cqcl.github.io/lambeq/
 - User support: <lambeq-support@cambridgequantum.com>
 - Contributions: Please read [our guide](https://cqcl.github.io/lambeq/CONTRIBUTING.html).
-- If you want to subscribe to lambeq's mailing list, send an email to <lambeq-users@cambridgequantum.com> with the word "subscribe" as subject.
+- If you want to subscribe to lambeq's mailing list, let us know by sending an email to <lambeq-support@cambridgequantum.com>.

 ---
 **Note:** Please do not try to read the documentation directly from the preview provided in the [repository](https://github.com/CQCL/lambeq/tree/main/docs), since some of the pages will not be rendered properly.